yuanjua/PaperStructure/README.md

 # PaperStructure

-Extract formulas and content from academic papers and save as markdown. **Note** -- The tool is good for formula heavy documents.
-Low accuracy might be observed in vertical table recognition tasks.
+PaperStructure is a lightweight CLI tool designed to transform academic papers into clean, structured Markdown.
+By leveraging ONNX models, it delivers high-performance inference optimized for standard laptops.
+It is a reliable companion for formula-heavy research, though users may currently observe lower accuracy in vertical table recognition.

 ## Features